 Over 50 product placement hypotheses were tested, resulting in five of them being chosen to make a list of functions.

 - Give the quick access to news websites.

 - Display websites as a browser does.
 The user can see a website in the original layout.

 - Make up the news feed of the selected websites by category.

 - Have an option of adding a website absent in the database.

-- Have an option of remove and add the category.
+- Have an option of removing and adding a category.